opral/monorepo/packages/fluent-syntax-converters/README.md

 **Tips for PEG(GY.js) parsing**

 - use the online playground https://peggyjs.org/online
-- copy & paste the grammer from/into the playground and from/into the adapters `grammar` variable
+- copy & paste the grammer from/into the playground and from/into the converters `grammar` variable
 - run the unit tests